Skip to content

 Both parts of the test use the word “may.”
 The threshold is deliberately low.
 The LA doesn’t need to be certain your child has SEN or certain they need a plan.
 If there’s a realistic possibility, the test is met.

-The word "may" means a realistic possibility, not certainty
+• Your child has or may have SEN. The word “may” means a realistic possibility, not certainty.

-It may be necessary to make provision through an EHCP
+• It may be necessary to make provision through an EHCP.
+Again, “may” sets a low bar.

-This is a common myth, not a legal requirement
+• No £6,000 spending threshold.
+This is a common myth, not a legal requirement.

-If your LA has refused to assess and used any of the criteria marked with a warning above, that refusal may be unlawful.
+If your LA has refused to assess and used any of these points as a reason, that refusal may be unlawful.
 You have the right to appeal to the SEND Tribunal.

 What about the refusal rates?